jaychou2012/BottomView/README.md

         <item name="android:backgroundDimEnabled">false</item>
     </style>
 `
-Then res/values/color.xml  put

-`<color name="white">#ffffff</color>`

-if you want the bottomView has a animation,you can put the animation theme to the res/values/styles.xml
+if you want the bottomView has a animation,you can put the animation theme to the res/values/styles.xml  or user library inside anim.

 `<style name="BottomToTopAnim" parent="android:Animation">
         <item name="@android:windowEnterAnimation">@anim/bottomview_anim_enter</item>